Zach McKinstry Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Royals' 5.10 team ERA ranks 28th across all MLB pitching staffs.

-- The Royals have a 5.15 team ERA that ranks 28th across all league pitching staffs.
+- Royals pitchers combine to give up 86 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Royals pitchers combine to give up 85 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- His last appearance was on Saturday against the Los Angeles Angels, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while giving up eight hits.

-- In his last appearance on Wednesday against the Cincinnati Reds, the right-hander tossed six innings, allowing five earned runs while surrendering five hits.
+- The 26-year-old has put up an ERA of 6.33, with 8.4 strikeouts per nine innings, in 14 games this season.
+Opponents have a .297 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.